boranyang-ML/BERT-fine-tuning-with-ColossalAI/README.md

 | torch_ddp      | 83.4%    | 88.1%    |    1     |

 ## Note:
-Since the `bert.ipynb` file is originally running on Google Colab, all the running log are recorded in it.
-However, there were some log information missing when it was downloaded from Colab.
-For example, all progress bars are 100% on the colab but show 0% after the download.
+Since the `bert.ipynb` file was originally run on Google Colab, all the running logs are recorded in it.
+However, there was some log information missing when it was downloaded from Colab.
+For example, all progress bars are 100% on Colab but show 0% after the download.